tigera-cs/Calico-Ingress-Gateway-Instructor-Led-Workshop/demos/cluster_mesh_and_CIG.md

   EOF
   ```

 #### 2. Define an HTTPRoute to split traffic between backend-app in us-east (local k8s cluster) and backend-app in us-west (remote k3s cluster).
-To "call" the remote deployment, we need to use the `federated` service `federated-backend-us-west` as `backandRef`.
+To "call" the remote deployment, we need to use the `federated` service `federated-backend-us-west` as `backendRef`.

 The HTTPRoute below routes 99% of requests to the local cluster `us-east` and 1% to the remote cluster `us-west`.